Finnoy Travel - Travel Stories and Reviews

 Elafonissi

-Elafonissi Beach is maybe the most well-known beach in Crete.
-If you are coming from the north side of the island you need to pass the mountains.
-Driving in the mountains during the light hours is a pleasant experience but we recommend returning before it gets dark.
+Elafonissi Beach may be Crete's most well-known beach.
+If you are coming from the island's north side, you must pass the mountains.
+Driving in the mountains during the light hours is a pleasant experience, but we recommend returning before it gets dark.
 It is dark and windy in the mountains at night.

 Elafonissi Beach

 Elafonissi Beach is maybe the most popular beach in Crete.
-We recommend visiting it late afternoon when it is less crowded.
+We recommend visiting it in the late afternoon when it is less crowded.

-Majority of travellers stay on the northern side of the island.
-To reach Elafonissi from there, you need to drive on the highway to Kissamos and then pass the mountains from north to south.
+Most travellers stay on the island's northern side.
+To reach Elafonissi from there, you must drive on the highway to Kissamos and then pass the mountains from north to south.
 In the Elefonissa area, parking is free.

 Elafonissi Beach is beautiful but often crowded.
 Why not visit a more peaceful Kedrodasos Beach less than 10 minutes driving away?